For the latest on the Speedcross family, check out our Salomon Speedcross 6 review.

 The upper is composed primarily of a dense Anti Debris Mesh with a water-resistant material welded to it, especially around the base of the upper where it meets the outsole, creating what Salomon calls its Mud Guard.
 In my opinion, Salomon always seems to do well with creating new materials, and this Anti Debris Mesh works incredibly well.
 I took this shoe through dust, snow, dirt, water, mud… you name it!
 Through it all I didn’t get any dirt, grime, or snow on my toes or forefoot.
 That was a huge win on longer runs!
 In the past, I have been susceptible to blisters on my toes whenever my feet get dirty.
 Luckily, since the Anti Debris Mesh kept dirt and debris out of my forefoot area, I did not develop blisters or hotspots even after running through muddy singletrack trails.

 The tight mesh and Mud Guard in the upper are great at keeping things out, but it does limit the shoe’s breathability a little bit.
 On the few occasions when I did dunk my entire foot into a puddle, it would take a couple of miles before my feet started to dry out.
-Similarly, on hot days when my feet would sweat, my socks would be relatively damp by the time I finished running.
+Similarly, on hot days when my feet would sweat, my running socks would be relatively damp by the time I finished running.
 However, outside of these more extreme test conditions, the breathability of the shoe was never a major issue for me.

 The Endofit tongue design is unique because the lower portion is made of a stretchy fabric that wraps around your midfoot.
 It gave the shoe a ‘snug’ feeling, but it didn’t seem to really do much for me out on the trail.
 In rough terrain I still noticed my foot would slip inside the shoe a little bit, as with any other shoe, and I still had to occasionally readjust the tongue during my runs.